eerohele/dita-ot-gradle/README.md

 See the [`examples`](https://github.com/eerohele/dita-ot-gradle/tree/master/examples) directory in this repository.

 You're most welcome to contribute improvements on the current set of examples or entirely new examples.

+## Downloading DITA Open Toolkit

+You can use the [Gradle Download Task](https://github.com/michel-kraemer/gradle-download-task) to download DITA-OT and use the downloaded version in your build.
+See the [`download-dita-ot` test scenario](https://github.com/eerohele/dita-ot-gradle/blob/master/test/download-dita-ot/build.gradle) for an example.

 ## Options

 | Type | Option | Description |